J-1 Visa Waiver Program Overview

 When is the waiver application period for the Michigan Conrad 30?

-FY2019 waivers will be accepted beginning September 4, 2018, and the window will close on November 1, 2018.
+The application cycle begins on the first business day in September and closes on the first business day of November of any given cycle year.
 If 30 or more applications are received during that time, each J-1 Visa Waiver candidate will be evaluated based on the information provided in the application which will affect the final determination.
 If fewer than 30 applications are received during that time, a second application window may be announced.
-MDHHS reserves the right to open up additional application windows later in the fiscal year, in the event applicants drop out and slots become available again.
-For information regarding the status of available slots after the November application period, please contact Megan Linton at 517-335-6713 or LintonM3@michigan.gov.
+MDHHS reserves the right to open additional application windows later in the cycle year, in the event applicants drop out and slots become available again.
+For information regarding the status of available slots after the November application period, please contact Megan Linton at LintonM3@michigan.gov.

 Where do I look for positions eligible for J-1 Visa Waiver sponsorship in Michigan?

 MDHHS is not a recruiting agency for the J-1 Visa Waiver Program, but you can find postings at the following websites:

 Medical Opportunities in Michigan